-The Demo Reel shows snippets of some of my film styles.
+The two Demo Reels show scenes and snippets of some of my film styles.

 Also check the "Awards" page!